jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 - p3:SOCReportRobbery:game=test|perp=3|victim=2|resType=5|amount=1|isGainLose=true
 - p2:SOCReportRobbery:game=test|perp=3|victim=2|resType=5|amount=1|isGainLose=true
 - !p[3, 2]:SOCReportRobbery:game=test|perp=3|victim=2|resType=6|amount=1|isGainLose=true
-- all:SOCGameState:game=test|state=20  // or 15 if hasn't rolled yet
+- all:SOCGameState:game=test|state=20  // or 15 + all:SOCRollDicePrompt if hasn't rolled yet
+    - Or if player won game by gaining Largest Army with this soldier:
+      all:SOCGameElements:game=test|e4=3 , all:SOCGameState 1000 (OVER)

 ### Rob a player of cloth

 - all:SOCReportRobbery:game=test|perp=3|victim=2|peType=SCENARIO_CLOTH_COUNT|amount=4|isGainLose=false|victimAmount=3  // rob 1 cloth; gives new total amounts for perpetrator and victim
 - all:SOCGameState:game=test|state=20  // or 15
+    - Or if player won game by gaining VP from the robbed cloth:
+      all:SOCGameElements:game=test|e4=3 , all:SOCGameState 1000 (OVER)

 ## Trade with bank and players